Haven Holidays: Acquisitions

 In 2007, Bourne Leisure purchased Far Grange Park & Golf Club.
 The park was initially a Haven site for both holidaymakers and caravan owners, as seen in the 2008 brochure.
 However, after just one season, the park became owners only.

 In April 2015, Bourne Leisure purchased the Thornwick & Sea Farm Holiday Centre and Greenacre West caravan parks from Flamborough Holidays Ltd; Thornwick & Sea Farm holiday centre's complex was redeveloped for the 2016 season and was rebranded 'Thornwick Bay'.

 In 2019, Haven ventured into a new type of resort with the purchase of Celtic Haven Spa Holiday Cottage Resort in Tenby, Pembrokeshire, Wales.
 The Resort has 30 onsite self-catering cottages, an Elemis Spa, an indoor swimming pool with entertainment and marine facilities shared with its sister park, Lydstep Beach Holiday Village.
 Both resorts are situated in the village of Lydstep and Celtic Haven resort is the first in the Haven brand to operate 365 days a year.
+As of 2026 Celtic Haven is now fully merged with Lydstep Beach and now known as Lydstep Beach "The Cottages".

 It was announced on 23 February 2022 that Haven had completed the acquisition of its first park since being taken over by Blackstone; a previously family-run site in Skegness named Richmond Holiday Centre, which, since the 2023 season, has been renamed Skegness Holiday Park.
 The park offers more than 700 pitches of accommodation, a swimming pool and entertainment venues and restaurants, and is located not far from Skegness Beach.
 It is also Haven's first Holiday Park in Skegness since owning Coastfield.

 On 13 March 2024, it was announced that Haven had purchased Holivans Caravan Park in Mablethorpe, Lincolnshire.
 The park is situated next door to current Haven park Golden Sands and will form part of the park's expansion.
 Once both parks are joined together, they will form one of the biggest holiday parks in the region.
 The acquisition forms part of Haven's growth strategy, reflecting the company's confidence in the UK's domestic tourism market.
 Development work started on the park in Winter 2024 and will complement the £10 million already invested into the park.

-Brands at Haven

-Haven have teamed up with several food and drink brands at many of their holiday parks, including: